-BIO 333 Biochemistry I
+BIO 333 Biochemistry I Three credit hours

 A study of the biochemical processes and molecular reactions occurring in living systems, including a study of carbohydrates, lipids, proteins, metabolic reactions and accompanying energy considerations.
 Prerequisites: CHE 231 or consent of the department.
 Lectures: three hours a week.